dingfen/TankWar/README.md

 In coming ...

+The goods or bonus players buy in Store are always kept during the game.

  - ![Bonus grenade](resources/img/bonus_grenade.png) Grenade: all enemies are destroyed
  - ![Bonus helmet](resources/img/bonus_helmet.png) Helmet: active player shield for 10 seconds
  - ![Bonus clock](resources/img/bonus_clock.png) Clock: freeze all enemies for 8 seconds